-The Notes are being issued in anticipation of the issuance of the Bonds for the purpose of (i) financing a portion of the costs of the acquisition, construction, installation, and equipping of (a) capital improvements to Edgewood Industrial Park, (b) a maintenance garage to be used by the City for municipal purposes, (c) capital improvements to the Versailles Fire Station, and (d) various other community development projects (collectively, the "Project"); (ii) paying the costs of credit enhancement, if any; and (iii) paying the costs of issuance of the Notes.
+The Notes are being issued in anticipation of the issuance of the Bonds for the purpose of (i) financing a portion of the costs of the acquisition, construction, installation, and equipping of (a) capital improvements to Edgewood Industrial Park, (b) a maintenance garage to be used by the City for municipal purposes, (c) capital improvements to the Versailles Fire Station, and (d) various other community development projects (collectively, the "Project"); and (ii) paying the costs of issuance of the Notes.
 (See "PLAN OF FINANCING" herein).